Terms of Engagement

 In accepting this engagement, you provide us with your express consent to disclose your information to:

-• our service providers or regulatory bodies to the extent required to perform our services in respect to this engagement;
+• our service providers (section 26) or regulatory bodies to the extent required to perform our services in respect to this engagement;

 • our professional advisors or insurers to the extent required to protect our interests in respect to this engagement;